 - Price of parts: Original manufacturer parts are still available for 2013 to 2016 models directly through Toyota.
 However, they tend to be expensive, on the whole.

-If you are considering buying a Scion FR-S and interested in knowing how much car insurance will factor into your overall expenses, the most accurate way to determine the cost to insure a Scion FR-S is to get quotes from several car insurance companies.
-Many companies offer an online quote option to simplify the process; obtaining a quote typically does not take more than a few minutes from start to finish.
+If you’re interested in purchasing a Scion FR-S, you may be wondering how much it will cost to insure.
+While average rates can give you a point of comparison, the most accurate way to see how much you’ll pay in car insurance is to request quotes from multiple car insurance providers.
+Many companies offer an online quote option to simplify the process.
+Obtaining a quote typically does not take more than a few minutes from start to finish.
 In some cases, you may even receive a discount if you purchase your policy entirely online.

 For a ballpark comparison, Bankrate evaluated the average rates for Scion FR-S insurance based on quoted annual premiums from 2021, as indicated below.

 Average rates for the Scion FR-S are higher than the national average for vehicles, but are not outrageously expensive.
 While sports cars typically cost more to insure, you could save on your premiums by shopping around for coverage and taking advantage of available carrier discounts.

 Although the FR-S was discontinued, parts are still available through Toyota and the aftermarket.
 Repairs may not be as expensive due to the availability of parts at this time, which could be a contributing factor to why rates are not as high for this sports car model compared to others, like a Tesla or Corvette.
 Here is how much you might expect to pay for insurance on a 2016 Scion FR-S. Remember that your rate may differ based on your location and driving history, among other factors.